jshook/metagener/metagener-core/docs/metagener_types.md

 In other words, the LongFunction&lt;R&gt; is the composed function type that is used as the static function signature by all of the generic internal logic.

-While it might seem that this particular arrangement is overly restrictive, in practice you generally won't run into composition issues, since the sensible compositions are the ones that don't violate the pattern.
-There are certain wiring default that will automatically fix up the chained function in order to make this easier.
+While it might seem that this particular arrangement is overly restrictive, in practice it is quite reasonable.
+You generally won't run into type-chain issues when composing functions, since the sensible compositions are the ones that don't violate the pattern.
+There are some common fix-ups that are applied by the function compositor in order to make this easier.
 For example, if you create a field def which resolves to an implementation of the GenericFieldFunction&lt;Float,String&gt;, then an auto-boxing function will be inserted ahead of it which does the Float conversion.
 All basic types have a default boxing function that acts very much like Java's autoboxing in practice, although the implementation is simply aware of the patterns in which the autoboxing is needed to fixup type chaining.

 When metagener composes functions together internally, some awareness is needed of the types involved.
 Unfortunately, type erasure isn't helpful here, and the reflection API is rather cumbersome, yielding autoboxed signatures where primitive signatures would be needed.
-There simply is no useful bridge between primitive types and the auto-boxed types used in reflection.
+You can use isPrimitive() to detect non-boxed signatures, but the lack of language and type system consistency causes this to quickly devolve into something resembling a hand-coded neural network.
 This is unfortunate, since it makes combining late-binding strategies, lambdas, and primitives an ugly affair.
+Yet, we still need to make sense of valid types and combinations so that we can provide meaningful and corrective feedback to the user when they need it.

-At runtime, the input and output types for a function are needed in order to ensure valid composition and type chaining.
-Knowledge of these types allows the composed function to be type safe.
-It also makes possible the fix-ups like the one described above.
+So, we need to figure out the input and output types for a function.
 Due to the limitations of the reflection API and primitive types mentioned above, the types are detected at runtime using the following strategy:
 1. For LongUnaryOperator, type types are assumed to be input:long, output:long
 2. For TypedFieldFunction, the input is assumed to be long, the outputs are read from the @Output annotation, which is required for TypedFieldFunctions.
 An error is thrown if this annotation is missing.
 3. For GenericFieldFunction, the input and output are read from the @Input and @Output annotations.
 An error is thrown if either are missing when they are needed.